-Participation ACUS will expand citizen participation in the regulatory process through increased use of interactive communications technologies and creative means of outreach, in order to provide essential information to government officials and to inform the public.
+Participation ACUS will expand citizen participation in the regulatory process through increased use of interactive communications technologies and creative means of outreach, to provide essential information to government officials and to inform the public.
 Collaboration ACUS will study and promote the most responsive and efficient means of sharing authority and responsibility among the federal government, state and local governments, contractors, grantees, and citizens.
 This will include exploration of new models of collaborative governance as well as a more effective division of responsibility between government and the private sector.
-Innovation ACUS will seek new ideas that advance the core values of fairness and efficiency, and will study existing government programs to identify what works, what doesn't, and what's promising.
+Innovation ACUS will seek new ideas that advance the core values of fairness and efficiency and will study existing government programs to identify what works, what doesn't, and what's promising.
 Research will address the use of science, ensuring data quality, and performance evaluation.

 Education ACUS will bring together senior federal officials and outside experts to identify best practices and will advise agencies on revising their rulemaking and hearing processes, technology, and management systems to deliver better results.
-The Conference will be a central resource for agencies by compiling and publishing data and guidance on solving mutual problems.
+The Conference will be a central resource for agencies by compiling and publishing data and guidance on solving mutual problems. complining and publishing data and guidance of solving initial problems.